 What we don’t realize is that the result of all this clawing and scraping is to assign to our jobs and our bank accounts and our professional networks … and the personal freedom-of-movement in our lives … the power to tell us who we are.
 Big house, nice watch, and people who recognize me out in public … so I’m important.
 Big 401k, prestigious law firm, and the right degree from the right institution … so I’m safe.
 Big pile of disposable cash, coveted vacation home, and enough time away from work … so I’m free.

 But it’s not real!
 These are illusions many people, sadly, spend their entire lives fighting and jockeying to achieve, but never do.
-It’s chasing after the wind (Ecclesiastes 2:11).
+It’s like chasing after the wind (Ecclesiastes 2:11).

 In the end, you will always kneel

 And whatever rules you, whether it’s a modern national government or a hidden addictive desire or a baseline self-indulgent pride … someday whatever it is will be subjugated under the perfect rule of King Jesus.
 You, your mayor, your favorite military commander, your hobby, your job, your addiction … EVERYTHING will bow down to or be destroyed by Jesus.
+No third option.

-God is in fact quite clear…
+God is, in fact, quite clear…

 Therefore God has highly exalted [Jesus] and bestowed on Him [done deal!] the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord [Ruler, King], to the glory of God the Father.
 (Philippians 2:9-11)